 Nothing was changed recently in these two functions, so I don't know how the bug could have disappeared.
 Now the result is correct for you?

-#10 Updated by Giovanni Manghi 8 months ago
+#10 Updated by Giovanni Manghi almost 5 years ago

 - Resolution set to end of life

 - Status changed from Reopened to Closed